GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets-evolution/index.md

     sites to better understand how an organization's user base interacts with their sites, or to remember a user's logged-in state on a related site relying on the same login infrastructure.

+{% Aside %}
-    -   For the "associated" subset, we proposed a numeric limit of three domains as an objective, technical mechanism to prevent widespread tracking abuse.
+For the "associated" subset, we proposed a numeric limit of three domains as an objective, technical mechanism to prevent widespread tracking abuse.
 Absent an impartial method of assessing user understanding, we felt that a numeric limit was most appropriate to uphold protections against potential widespread and passive tracking.
 For organizations that have multiple domains (beyond three) that could qualify for the “associated” subset, we encourage these organizations to identify specific use cases so Chrome can consider how to best minimize user-facing breakage post-third-party cookie deprecation.
+{% endAside %}

 For each of these use cases, there are discrete policy requirements, corresponding technical validation checks, and specific browser-handling